Need help quitting or getting off Methadone?

 It is important to note that a successful Methadone withdrawal treatment, starts with a comprehensive inpatient medical detoxification.
 In fact, the initial period of Methadone withdrawal period can be quite intense, and a hospital can provide the necessary support to get through it.
 Additionally, no matter the dose or how long the individual has been using, detoxing at a medical facility is always the safest option.
 Methadone withdrawal can lead to complications and severe health issues which can require immediate medical attention.
 For this reason, admission in an inpatient, medical Methadone withdrawal treatment program is a wise choice.
 Detoxing in a fully accredited medical hospital such as Waismann Method treatment, provides patients with 24-hour medical assistance, ongoing monitoring, and vital signs management.

 Detoxing, Tapering and Weaning off

 The process to get off Methadone could be one of the hardest things to physically and emotionally one can endure.
 People dependent on prescription painkillers and other opiates may use methadone to help in the weaning process.
 Methadone is an opioid replacement drug to treat addiction, or in some instances, also to control pain.
-Regardless the real reasons one decides to use Methadone, the drug is an opioid as well, meaning, it also has a great potential to be habit-forming.
+Regardless of the real reasons one decides to use Methadone, the drug is an opioid as well, meaning, it also has a high potential to be habit-forming.